 - Total costs

 Requirements: Spectrophotometers can be used in different settings, so it’s no surprise they come in all shapes and sizes.
 Thus, prospective buyers should evaluate their own goals and the instrument’s detection limits.
-Depending on the specific research goals, users can choose between different units that detect different wavelengths, such as visible light spectrophotometers, ultraviolet/visible spectrophotometers, near-infrared spectrophotometers, nuclear magnetic resonance devices, atomic absorption spectrophotometers, mercury analyzers, and fluorometers.
+Depending on the specific research goals, users can choose between different units that detect different wavelengths, such as visible light spectrophotometers, ultraviolet/visible spectrophotometers, near-infrared spectrophotometers, and nuclear magnetic resonance devices, atomic absorption spectrophotometers, mercury analyzers, and fluorometers.
 There are also microspectrophotometers to measure microscopic samples, suitable for thin-film measurements, microcalorimetry, and reflectometry.
 That said, wavelength limits are not the only factor that determines the classification of units.
-When it comes to sample throughput, for instance, spectrophotometers can be divided into a single sample and multi-sample units.
+When it comes to sampling throughput, for instance, spectrophotometers can be divided into a single sample and multi-sample units.
 Last but not least, devices can be classified according to the light path employed: there are single beam, dual-beam, and split beam units.

 Specifications: Although there are different types of units, which can be classified according to the wavelength spectrum, sample throughput, and light path – the basic mechanisms of spectrophotometers are the same.
 As mentioned above, spectrophotometers contain spectrometers and photometers.
 Such devices consist of a light/energy source, a filter/grater to set the desired wavelengths, a place for samples, and a radiation detector/phototube to convert the energy into a measurable unit.
 Note that solutions are placed in cuvettes or microplates and inserted into the device, after which spectrophotometers emit light and measure light intensity at different wavelengths.